Home Compare KEYS vs LEN

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The lead is spread across growth and stability, rather than sitting in one isolated gap.
+This is not just a one-metric split: both profitability and growth materially support the lead.
 Keysight Technologies, Inc. leads by 14 points on the overall comparison score.

 Trajectory Similarity